Want to stand out and capture your audience's attention?

 Types of Graphics You Can Use to Engage Customers

-However, incorporating graphics increases the chances that your audience will remember your brand.
+You might argue that text can achieve the same.
+However, when learning how to create graphics, you'll discover that incorporating visuals increases the chances that your audience will remember your brand.

 For example, if you consistently leverage certain visual elements in all your graphics, your audience can associate your brand with them irrespective of the channel on which they see those graphics.